9 Best Ski Resorts in the World

 Take me to Geilo

-We recommend flying into Oslo Airport and then riding the Oslo—Bergen train, which stops at Geilo.
+We recommend flying into Oslo Airport (OSL) and then riding the Oslo—Bergen train, which stops at Geilo.
 We recommend taking this train journey in order to experience the stunning scenery of Norway’s mountains.
 Airlines that fly to Oslo include Norwegian, Scandinavian Airlines and Widerøe.

 4) Jasná, Slovakia